psychemedia/sin-eater-resources/src/_through_1880s.md

 *There do not appear to be any archived copies of the Oswestry Avertiser available for 1858 in the British Newspaper Archive.*

-Correspondence then continued in the May 9th, 1883 issue](https://archive.org/details/byegonesrelating1882unse/page/232/mode/2up?q=sin), pp233-4
+Correspondence then continued in the [May 9th, 1883 issue](https://archive.org/details/byegonesrelating1882unse/page/232/mode/2up?q=sin), pp233-4

 > REPLIES.
 >